 The art and architecture of Italy and Europe from 1300 to 1600

 You can search ARTstor by the name of an art work, by geography, by classification (for example, architecture), or by collection (for example, Beyond the Taj).
 Use the Advanced Search to limit by date.

 For background information, start with an exhaustive reference work such as Grove Art Online.
-Both the 'Guided Tour' and 'Tips for Users' (available from the Home page) provide useful information on searching Grove/Oxford Art Online.
+Click on Help for an online tour.

 Bibliographies located in books or at the end of journal articles can be very helpful.
 To learn if Pepperdine has access to a particular journal, search for the name of the journal in the library catalog, or use the 'Journals & Periodicals' search feature on the Library's Web site.